Analida's Ethnic Spoon

 • Frequently Asked Questions

 Desserts?
-Yes, but that's the subject of anther post.
+Yes, but that's the subject of another post.
 My take on avocados today is Avocado, Black Beans, Queso Fresco Empanadas.
 Yes, a vegetarian dish.
 My veggie loving friends will be so happy with me.

 Steps by step photos